Benton, Arkansas

-Benton is a city in and the county seat of Saline County, Arkansas, United States and a suburb of Little Rock.
-It was established in 1837.
-At the 2010 census, the city had a population of 30,681.
-In 2019 the population was estimated at 36,820.
-It is part of the Little Rock–North Little Rock–Conway Metropolitan Statistical Area.
+Benton is a city in and the county seat of Saline County, Arkansas, United States.
+A suburb of Little Rock, it was established in 1837.
+At the 2020 census, the city had a population of 35,014, making it the 12th most populous city in Arkansas.
+It is part of the Little Rock-North Little Rock-Conway metropolitan area.
 The city of Benton, first settled in 1833 and named after Missouri Senator Thomas Hart Benton, was formally chartered in 1836 when Arkansas became a state.

 Geography

 According to the United States Census Bureau, the city has a total area of 18.4 sqmi, of which 17.9 sqmi is land and 0.5 sqmi (2.71%) is water.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Benton has a humid subtropical climate, abbreviated "Cfa" on climate maps.